 For a lot of people, the most common reason stopping them from travelling is “I can’t afford it”.
 Social media can sometimes make travel look expensive or reserved for the super-rich rolling in the dough (not true!).
-Take me, I’m definitely not super rich…yet (I wish, Jesus answer my call!).
-Flights are usually the most expensive part of any trip, so here I come, to the rescue, with some tips on how to book cheap flights that works for your budget, so by the end of this post you’re booking an affordable flight and dipping your toes in the ocean off a beautiful island somewhere.
+Take me, I’m definitely not super rich…yet (Jesus answer my call!).
+Flights are usually the most expensive part of any trip, so I come bearing gifts with some tips on how to find cheap flight deals.
+So by the end of this post you’ll be armed with the knowledge you need to booking an affordable flight!

 The Explore feature is especially good when you have set dates in mind but don’t really have a location (remember what I said about flexibility!); you can find the cheapest and most popular destinations that fit within your budget.

-Kayak.com is also a great website to use mainly because of its Hacker fares.
-The Hacker fares basically finds two one-way tickets to make a round trip flight, not necessarily on the same airline, which works out cheaper than a round-trip flight on the same airline.
+- Kayak.com – Great for Hacker fares.
+The Hacker fares finds two one-way tickets to make a round trip flight, not necessarily on the same airline, which could work out cheaper than a round-trip flight on the same airline.
 Pretty good right?!

-- Momondo, Cheap Flights – Search engines that sometimes shows cheaper fares
+- Momondo, Cheap Flights, Kiwi – Search engines that sometimes shows cheaper fares

-- Secret Flying – Absolute heaven for travel deals nobody else knows about (so shh).
-Need I say more?
+- Secret Flying – Absolute heaven for some AMAZING flight deals nobody else knows about (so shh).

-- Air Wander – Allows you extend layovers into stopovers to visit 2 places with 1 trip (see #4)
+- Air Wander – Allows you extend layovers into stopovers to visit 2 places with 1 trip (see Tip #4)

 Okay I know I’ve preached flexibility so far and some of you may have been shaking your heads like “Nah, that ain’t gon’ work for me girl, I know exactly where and when I want to go”.
 In that case, you can monitor the prices for a while before committing.
-Skyscanner, Google flights, Kayak, Hopper, etc. also allow you to sign up for alerts and you get an email when the price changes so you can take advantage of low fares as they become available.
+Google Flights, Skyscanner, Kayak, Hopper, etc. also allow you to sign up for alerts and you get an email when the price changes so you can take advantage of low fares.

 Both Hopper and Kayak have in built system to tell you if prices are likely to increase or decrease and they’re actually not far off!
 You should also sign up for airline sale alerts so you never miss out.